 - Set up a clean aquarium with pond, spring, or de-chlorinated tap water (70°F).
-We recommend a minimum of ten gallons for 2 sexually mature frogs or 12 young froglets. - A Breeding Habitat 87 W 8188 is also available and comes with an instruction manual for breeding the frogs. - Make sure the habitat is away from direct sunlight and heaters. - Do not use a gravel substrate that can be easily ingested.
+We recommend a minimum of ten gallons for 2 sexually mature frogs or 12 young froglets. - Make sure the habitat is away from direct sunlight and heaters. - Do not use a gravel substrate that can be easily ingested.
 Use a medium sized rock or a piece of slate instead.
 Live plants will be uprooted. - A secure screen top is recommended, as frogs like to jump.
 An air stone and filter are recommended, but not necessary.